 The FTS800 Crew Cab is available with a spacious 5.5m or 6m internal living space.
-All models feature an enclosed rear garage, available in various lengths, to store larger items including spare tyre, table and chairs, mountain bikes (qty varies) – and even a motorcycle in the 1m garage option.
+All models feature an enclosed rear garage, available in various lengths, to store larger items including spare tyre, table and chairs, mountain bikes (qty varies) – and even a motorcycle.
 All garages feature a loading system so you don’t have to do the hard lifting!

 No matter the size, all SLRV interiors make the most of the available space.
 Intelligent designs create an open feel, while highest quality materials and appointments provide the right amount of luxury to keep you comfortable in the wilderness for longer.

 Lets take a look inside…………

 SLRV vehicles can be fitted with an almost endless range of features and appliances, including:

 These features are seamlessly incorporated into the interior space creating an extremely spacious and comfortable atmosphere.

 If you prefer a separate fixed bed configuration, we have you covered.
 This spacious configuration also includes a dinette, large functional kitchen and a full ensuite.

 The family 5.5m or 6m configuration features two/three bunks beds for the kids or other guests.
 Bunks are fitted in conjunction with the electric lift up bed over the lounge, which gives ample dining room for everyone.

 Various configurations of the FTS800 feature a luxurious ‘full ensuite’ with separate shower, toilet and vanity unit.
 This area provides a generous amount of storage and is complimented by a solid surface benchtop with integrated sink.